uvaaland/cig_llnl_workshop/generate_mesh.md

       srun -n 64 ./bin/xmeshfem3D
 ```

+We need to modify this file such that `path/to/specfem3d_globe` is the path to
+the current working directory.

 The number of processors is determined by the parameters that we set in the
 `Par_file`